 Student leadership at Brannel is a central strand of student achievement that enables confidence building to raise aspirations and recognise the talent of the student body.
 We aim to provide opportunities for learners to develop leadership skills, empowering partnership between students and staff to gain a deeper understanding of the organisation; leading to a shared vision and virtues, increase in global standards and contribution to the community they live in.

 School councils are an excellent way in which to increase participation, teaching young people about democracy, local and global citizenship and accountability.
 Brannel’s School Council is a formal group of students who are elected by their peers to represent them and their views.
 Our School Council allows our students to have a real say in issues that affect them and to know that their opinions count.
 It is an important and useful way to provide leadership and development opportunities for young people.
-Members of the Student Council regularly give assemblies to report on their activities and seek further input from the rest of the school community.
+Members of the Student Council regularly report on their activities and seek further input from the rest of the school community.

 Most recently the Council have worked to: